MateusFS99/Planner-Backend/README.md

 ## About 🎯

-The Planner-Backend is responsible for managing user data, tasks, and events, providing a RESTful API for the Planner application frontend.
+The planner-api is responsible for managing user data, tasks, and events, providing a RESTful API for the Planner application frontend.

 ## Features 📝